Hierarchy

 how to move beyond it

-The problem with traditional hierarchy
+The problem with traditional corporate structures

 Traditional hierarchical structures are still very common in the corporate landscape worldwide.
 But they have many downsides.
 These structures, often visualized as a pyramid, have the most authoritative professionals at the top and front-line employees at the bottom.
 Decisions are taken at the top, and information trickles down as well.
 Often it doesn’t make it all the way to the bottom of the pyramid.